Fish For Garbage: Big Cottonwood Cleanup

 The recent Big Cottonwood Canyon clean-up with Fish for Garbage was a powerful reminder of how community efforts can make a real difference in preserving our natural spaces.
 Big Cottonwood Canyon, a stunning slice of Utah’s Wasatch Range, is cherished for its beauty and serves as a vital source of drinking water and a sanctuary for wildlife.
 But like many popular outdoor destinations, it faces pollution challenges that threaten its delicate ecosystems.

 This cleanup brought together over 150 dedicated volunteers who eagerly took on the task of restoring the canyon.
-With gloves, bags, and a collective drive to protect the environment, these volunteers removed nearly 2,000 pounds of wastefrom the landscape.
+With gloves, bags, and a collective drive to protect the environment, these volunteers removed nearly 2,000 pounds of waste from the landscape.
 The debris ranged from discarded bottles and cans to fishing line and even larger items that disrupt the natural balance of the area.
 By the end of the day, Big Cottonwood Canyon looked closer to its untouched beauty, thanks to the hands-on efforts of everyone involved.

 Fish For Garbage's grassroots approach to conservation, built on a foundation of community involvement, aligns with values that keep our environment clean, accessible, and beautiful for future generations.
 They’re out there on the ground, organizing events that bring communities together with a shared purpose.